phorsley/DotApprove/_posts/2012-07-04-virtualboardroom-in-south-africa.md

 ---
 layout: post
-title: VirtualBoardroom in South Africa
+title: Virtualboardroom in South Africa
 author: Steve Coleman
 ---
-The VirtualBoardroom World tour has now reached South Africa following trips to Switzerland, Holland and Cayman Isles earlier this year.
+The Virtualboardroom World tour has now reached South Africa following trips to Switzerland, Holland and Cayman Isles earlier this year.
 Robin Bishop and Graham Bowstead have managed to escape the British summer for an intense week of presentations in Johannesburg and Cape Town.